Abel Raises Cain (2005)

 The Decline of Western Civilization (1981) dir.
 Penelope Spheeris

 Quintessential documentary on punk, specifically West Coast punk.
 Germs, Circle Jerks, Fear, Catholic Discipline, Black Flag, Alice Bag Band, and X, all are filmed live at L.A. clubs (close-up with great sound) and most are interviewed in their homes.
 Black Flag’s home is an old church covered in spray-paint.
 X’s Exene Cervenka reads from religious pamphlets taped to the wall in her band’s apartment, hiccupping the whole time.
 We also hang out with belligerent yet likable Darby Crash of the Germs who performs so wasted that he forgets to sing into the mike.
 He killed himself before Decline was released.
 The violence inherent to the punk scene is owed to pent-up aggression, an easy answer failing to explain all the racism and homophobia.
 Still, Spheeris manages to include interesting female perspectives (including three bands with female members).
-She next directed another punk classic Suburbia (1983).
+She next directed another punk classic Suburbia (1983) (see Comedy (M-Z)).
 She would do a second Decline in 1988, covering The Metal Years.

 Devil’s Playground (2002)